 The Durachill is large, the 75 quart size will accommodate 130 cans of your favorite beverages.

 Rubbermaid thoughtfully put 4 drink holders on the lid, great for tailgating or sitting around the campfire.
-As long as you have realistic expectations, the Durachill is the best budget camping cooler for your next camping adventure.
+As long as you have realistic expectations, the Durachill is the best wheeled cooler for your next camping/tailgating adventure.

 How to Choose the Best Camping Cooler